 Week3:(Jan 29,31, Feb2) Overloading

 - Overloaded operators for Fractions and classes that have dynamic memory allocation.
-Add an overloaded add operator to you Fraction class and test it.
-Its prototype should be friend Fraction operator+(Fraction & a, Fraction & b);
+Add an overloaded add operator to your Fraction class and test it.
+Its prototype should be friend Fraction operator+(const Fraction & a, const Fraction & b); We can now do a=b+c; The builtin overloaded= works correctly here.

-- Exam 1 the 6th (all class discussions, homework and projects to date)
+- Exam 1 on the 7th (all class discussions, homework and projects to date)

 Week5: (Feb 12,14,16)